magalhas/backbone-react-component/README.md

 options is a hash and may contain el and model properties.
 Any other property gets stored inside this.options.

 #### renderComponent([$el = this.$el], [onRender])
-* $el {jQuery|DOMElement} it supports multiple element (if a jQuery object)
+* $el (jQuery|DOMElement)
-* onRender {Callback}
+* onRender (Callback)
-Mounts the component in the DOM and sets the component has rendered (this.isRendered = true).
+Mounts the component into the DOM and sets it has rendered (this.isRendered = true).

 #### remove()
-Stops component listeners, unmount the component from the DOM and then removes the DOM element.
+Stops component listeners, unmounts the component and then removes the DOM element.